dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 })();
 ```

-Now you have all the basic parts ready, so that you can add the actual application logic to the client.
+Now you have all the basic parts ready and you can add the actual application logic to the client.
 First, you need to install the [wolkenkit client SDK](https://www.npmjs.com/package/wolkenkit-client).
 To do so, use **npm**, but ensure to run this from the directory `chat/client`:

 ```shell
 $ cd chat/client